stancsz/Backend-Prognos-Predictive-Compliance-Platform/README.md

 Demo & Proof-of-Concept (POC) requirements — must-have for MVP
 - A short interactive demo is required to validate product fit and to demonstrate the core flow to stakeholders.
-- A fully working POC is required: API, worker, DB, object storage, and a minimal client (web UI or CLI) that performs presign -> upload -> confirm indexing.
+- A fully working POC is required: API, worker, DB, object storage, and a minimal client (web UI or CLI) that performs presign -> upload -> confirm indexing -> map -> summary.
 - The entire POC (server + client + infra) must be runnable inside the provided Docker environment (infra/docker-compose.yml).
 Running `docker-compose up --build` (or the CI reproduction script) should start Postgres, MinIO, API, worker, and a simple demo client or demo runner service.
 - Acceptance criteria for demo/POC:
   - `docker-compose up --build` brings the environment up and the demo client can upload a sample file and show it indexed within the running UI or via the demo log output.